ArchaeoStat/ArchaeoPhases/README.md

 library(magrittr)
 ```

-The only requirement is to have a CSV file containing a sample from the
+Import a CSV file containing a sample from the posterior distribution:
-posterior distribution.

 ``` r
 ## Read output from ChronoModel